Piper Celebrates 75-Year History

 Key Takeaways:

-• Piper CEO Simon Caldecott reported 76 deliveries so far this year, citing a 10-quarter balance sheet improvement and cautious optimism, with approximately half of aircraft sales occurring overseas.
+• Piper's CEO reported 76 deliveries this year, 10 consecutive quarters of balance sheet improvement, and cautious optimism, with about half of aircraft sales delivered overseas.

-• The company is launching a demo tour for its Seneca V light twin, priced at $935,000, and is exploring additional product improvements across its entire line, though no specific announcements have been made.
+• The company is launching a demo tour for its Seneca V light twin, touting its value, and exploring "additional product improvements" across its product line.

 See a mistake?
 Contact us.